Everyone is welcome at the Co-op! You do not need to be a member/owner to shop or take part in Co-op programs.

-The Concord Food Co-op evolved out of a community buying club established in the late 1970s.
+Concord Food Co-op evolved out of a community buying club established in the late 1970s.
 In 1982, the club incorporated and became an independent entity.
 The Co-op occupied many spaces throughout its infancy, and in 1993 it moved to its current location on South Main Street.
 In November of 2005, the store expanded, tripling its size and doubling the number of products offered.
-The expansion allowed for growth in every department and provided the space needed to introduce new services such as the Celery Stick Café, Bakery, and Grab n’ Go.
+The expansion allowed for growth in every department and provided the space needed to introduce new services such as the Co-op Café, the Co-op’s in store Bakery, and Grab n’ Go deli.

 Early in 2009, the Concord Food Co-op was approached by a co-op in New London that was going into bankruptcy.
-In June of that year, we officially opened Concord Food Co-op of New London (then called Kearsarge Cooperative Grocer), a Lake Sunapee-area sister store of the Co-op.
+In June of that year, we officially opened Kearsarge Cooperative Grocer, a Lake Sunapee-area sister store of the Co-op.